czbiohub-sf/WellLit-TubeToWell/README.md

 3. Activate the environment with `conda activate WellLit`
 4. Install dependencies:<br/>
         `conda install matplotlib==3.1.3`<br/>
+        `conda install pandas`<br/>
         `conda install -c conda-forge kivy`<br/>
         `pip install kivy-garden`<br/>
         `garden install graph`<br/>
         `garden install matplotlib`<br/>
 5. Clone this repo https://github.com/czbiohub/WellLit-TubeToWell or download as a zip file and then unzip.
-6. Open a git bash terminal in the repository folder you just downloaded and enter the commands 'git submodule update --init' to finish obtaining the required files.
+6. Open a git bash terminal in the repository folder you just downloaded and enter the commands 'git submodule update --init' and then run `git submodule update --remote` to finish obtaining the required files.
 If you are not using git and downloaded a zipped folder, then download and extract the repository at 'https://github.com/czbiohub/WellLit.git' into the '../WellLit' folder in the first repository you downloaded.
 7. Create a shortcut to the 'startup.bat' file located in folder and place it on the desktop.
 8. Configure the barcode scanner:<br/>
          If using the same barcode scanner as listed in the bill of materials, users should configure it.
 Download and print the “Well-Lit Barcode Scanner Configuration Sheet.pdf” file.
 Connect the scanner to the PC and scan the barcodes on the sheet in a zig-zag pattern, from top to bottom, following the order of the numbers in red.
 Each barcode in this sheet configures a different aspect of the scanner.